 \subsection{Training and Datasets}

-We have implemented all models in the Timm library \cite{rw2019timm} and used Rand Augment \cite{randaugment}.
-We have three different levels of classification complexity and training setups for studying HLFP: \begin{itemize} \item $10$ classes with $1000$ epochs, batch size $32$ \item $100$ classes with $300$ epochs, batch size $56$, maxed out $24,564$~MebiBytes (MiB), mixed precision training \item $1000$ classes with $300$ epochs and batch size $24$, and another run with batch size $46$, maxed out $24,564$ and $49,140$~MiB, both trained through mixed precision training \end{itemize} As datasets, we chose subsets of ImageNet \cite{deng2009imagenet}.
-Imagenette and Imagewoof \cite{imagenette} both contain $10$ classes, with the interesting property that Imagenette contains classes, which differ considerably, and Imagewoof has quite similar classes (breeds of dogs).
-Testing these two datasets helps to understand how the parallel branches handle similar and dissimilar classes.
-ImageNet100 \cite{deng2009imagenet} has some similar and some different classes, but shows if the model can handle a factor of $10$ upscaling.
-The datasets used here have similar class and image numbers, and therefore a similar significance to Cifar10 and -100.
+We have implemented all our models in the Timm library \cite{rw2019timm} and used Rand Augment \cite{randaugment}.
+We used three different levels of classification complexity and training setups for studying PHL and NHL: \begin{itemize} \item $10$ categories with $1000$ epochs, batch size $32$ \item $100$ categories with $300$ epochs, batch size $56$, maxed out $24,564$~MebiBytes (MiB), mixed precision training \item $1000$ categories with $300$ epochs and batch size $24$, and another run with batch size $46$, maxed out $24,564$ and $49,140$~MiB, both trained through mixed precision training \end{itemize} As datasets, we chose subsets of ImageNet \cite{deng2009imagenet}.
+Imagenette and Imagewoof \cite{imagenette} both contain $10$ categories, with the interesting property that Imagenette contains categories, which differ considerably, while Imagewoofs categories are quite similar (breeds of dogs).
+Testing these two datasets helps to understand how the parallel branches handle similar and non-similar categories.
+ImageNet100 \cite{deng2009imagenet, imagenet100_kaggle} has some similar and some differing categories, but shows how the model handles an upscaling by a factor of $10$.
+The datasets used here have similar category and image numbers, and therefore a similar significance to Cifar10 and -100.
 These are not used because their lower image resolution would introduce an unwanted new factor into the evaluation \cite{cifar10, cifar100}.
-We were unable to test the model's performance on ImageNet1k due to several months of training time.
-ImageNet mini \cite{figotin_2020} is a subset of this and has only a few images per class, about $20$-$50$, but offers a high classification complexity with $1000$ classes.
-We evaluate the top-1 accuracy and omit the top-5, as this is not very meaningful for the datasets with few classes.
+ImageNet mini \cite{figotin_2020} is a subset of ImageNet1k and has only a few images per category, about $20$-$50$, but offers a high classification complexity with $1000$ categories.
+We evaluate the top-1 accuracy and omit the top-5, as this does not carry much meaning for the datasets with few categories.